reidstidolph/128t-wireguard/README.md

 AllowedIPs = 172.16.128.0/24
 Endpoint = 128.128.128.128:12800
 ```
-Set up the mobile peer `/var/lib/128technology/plugins/wg/my-mobile.conf` file with settings for it's interface, and the 128T peer.
+Set up the mobile peer `/var/lib/128technology/plugins/wg/my-mobile.conf` file with settings for its interface, and the 128T peer.
 Note the `AllowedIPs` setting corresponds with the private service address we want to send to the 128T Wireguard peer.
-You can customize this setting for your environment, to control what the remote device sends to the 128T peer, and what it sends directly out it's default route.
+You can customize this setting for your environment, to control what the remote device sends to the 128T peer, and what it sends directly out its default route.
 ```
 [Interface]
 Address = 10.10.128.3/32